Mehndi: Process

 The paste is made from the powdered dry leaves of the henna plant, Lawsonia inermis.

 Mehndi paste is usually applied to the skin using a plastic cone, a paintbrush, or a stick.
 Fifteen to twenty minutes after application, the mud will dry and begin to crack.
 The painted area is then wrapped with tissue, plastic, or medical tape to lock in body heat, creating a more intense colour on the skin.
 Some modern application techniques involve wrapping the painted area to enhance color intensity.
+Often times, lemon juice, sugar, and essential oils are used with mehndi to help develop the color further and darken it.

 When first removed, the henna design is pale to dark orange in color and gradually darkens through oxidation over the course of 24 to 72 hours.
 The final color is reddish brown and can last anywhere from one to three weeks depending on the quality and type of henna paste applied, as well as where it was applied on the body (thicker skin stains darker and longer than thin skin).

 Likely due to the desire for a "tattoo-black" appearance, some people add the synthetic dye p-phenylenediamine (PPD) to henna to give it a black color.
 PPD may cause moderate to severe allergic reactions when applied to skin.

 Usage

-Mehndi is a ceremonial art form common in India, Nepal, Pakistan, Bangladesh, and Afghanistan.
-It is beloved tradition during weddings for Sikh, Muslim, and Hindu brides and is deeply rooted in culture and beliefs.
-The art form symbolizes prosperity and good fortune for a new bride, who applies mehndi on her hands and feet.
-In Rajasthan, the grooms are given designs that are often as elaborate as those for brides.
-In Assam, apart from marriage, it is broadly used by unmarried women during Rongali Bihu..
-In Indian culture, it is a cultural joke that the darker color of Mehndi signifies deeper love for a husband or the mother-in-law.
+For Hindus, it is a beloved tradition during weddings and is deeply rooted in culture and beliefs.
+The art form symbolizes prosperity and good fortune.
+Many families hold a dedicated wedding ceremony known as Mehndi or Mehendi Night, where mehndi is applied on the bride and groom.
+Family and friends also apply mehndi to their hands and forearms in this ceremony.
+The ceremony also involves traditional foods being given to the guests and usually some form of traditional dancing and music.
+In Indian culture, it is a cultural joke that the darker the colour of the mehndi, the more a person's partner (or future partner) loves them.

+Mehndi is commonly applied during hindu festivals like Karva Chauth, Vat Purnima, Diwali, Bhai Dooj, Navratri, Durga Puja, Raksha Bandhan and Teej, and in muslim festivals like Eid al-Fitr and Eid al-Adha.

 Among South Asian Muslims, mehndi ceremony is a common tradition for brides as well as other girls at weddings.
 It is also done for Eid on Chaand Raat.
 There are professionals as well for this, while other people do this on their own.

+In Assam, apart from marriage, it is broadly used by unmarried women during Rongali Bihu..

-Popular mehndi patterns
+Popular patterns

-Arabic mehndi designs
+Arabic designs

 The Arabic mehndi pattern is drawn on the palm.
 Generally, it starts from one corner of the wrist and ends at the fingertip on the opposite corner.
 Vines, lace, and flowers are the main elements of this pattern.

-Mandala mehndi designs
+Mandala designs

 Mandala is a geometric configuration of symbols used in various spiritual traditions, including Hinduism, Buddhism, Jainism, and Shinto.
 Various configurations of Mandala are drawn on the center of the palm in this mehndi pattern.